oliviermasson/snapomatic/README.md

 # Introduction

 Snapomatic is a collection of python utilities to perform useful things using ONTAP REST calls on a linux OS.
 It does not use any components other than Python and standard OS commands.
+These scripts were written by a longtime sysadmin with no programming education, just an interest in reliably automating as much work as possible.

 The primary scripts are located in the NTAP directory.
 Many of them are extremely similar.
 Their function is to perform a RESTful operation and store the data in python lists and dictionaries.
 NetApp offers a python SDK for REST as well.
 The difference between that code and snapomatic is snapomatic is intended to be expanded.